M-Hamza01/WebDesign_Lab05/README.md

 *HostelSta* is a student-focused web project designed to make finding hostels easier, faster, and more reliable.
 It connects students with verified hostels, ensuring accurate and unbiased information.

-> Bridging the gap between students and trusted accommodation.
+> Bridging the gap between students and trusted accommodations.

 ## 🎯 Purpose

-Many students face difficulty finding good hostels most are local and lack online presence.
+Many students face difficulty in finding good hostels most are local and lack online presence.
 *HostelSta* aims to collect verified hostel data and present it in one trusted platform.

 ## ⚙ Features